snorkyware/ValheimPlus/README.md

 - Set the difficulty calculation to a specific player count.

 ### Turret
-- Change the values and behavior of the ingame balista / turret.
+- Change the values and behavior of the in-game ballista / turret.
-  - The balista can ignore players
+  - The ballista can ignore players
-  - The balista can have infinite ammo
+  - The ballista can have infinite ammo
-  - the balista can shoot faster
+  - The ballista can shoot faster
-  - the balista can turn faster
+  - The ballista can turn faster
-  - the balista can see targets further away
+  - The ballista can see targets further away
+  - The ballista can shoot faster projectiles
+  - The ballista can shoot more accurately

 ## Inventory